 Other benefits include reducing errors by automating transactions, speeding up deliveries to customers, reducing warehouse space requirements through improved inventory control and decreasing administrative costs by introducing automated systems.

 Advanced systems can integrate with your accounting and invoicing systems so that all your systems use the same set of data.
 Using bar codes can speed up your data entry, but more and more companies are now using radio frequency identification (RFID) to automatically track their products using sensors throughout the supply chain.

 Customer relationship management (CRM) software improves your insights into customer needs and behaviour as well as the management of your relationships with clients.

 Benefits include an improved ability to anticipate clients' needs based on historic trends, targeted marketing that reaches specific audiences and increased sales through better client relationships.

-All of these tools are readily available today and affordable for small and medium-sized businesses.
+All of the above tools are readily available today and are affordable for small and medium-sized businesses.
 Each product and vendor has its strengths and weaknesses.
-Some systems provide rich industry-specific functionality but lack fundamental accounting features.
-Others provide a broader feature set that can be customized to meet the needs of different manufacturing methods and industry requirements.
+Some systems provide rich industry-specific functionality but lack fundamental features.
+Others provide a broader feature set that can be customized to meet the needs of different businesses and industry requirements.

-When you make your decision about your software application, you need to consider your expected growth, the viability of the vendor, the stability and functionality of the product and the availability of third-party add-on solutions.
+When considering software applications, you need to consider your expected growth, the viability of the vendor, the stability and functionality of the product and the availability of third-party add-on solutions.
 Other key considerations include the total cost of ownership and the potential return on such an investment.